Skip to Content

 On September 17, 2019 the Sonoma County Board of Supervisors removed zoning restrictions that prohibit Accessory Dwelling Units (ADUs) on over 1,900 agricultural properties.
 An owner of this type of property will have the ability to apply for an Accessory Dwelling Unit and will be approved only if all applicable standards are met.

-This policy adoption, which goes into effect October 17, 2019, introduces zoning text amendments to prevent potential impacts associated with Accessory Dwelling Units, and achieves General Plan objectives by eliminating unnecessary regulatory constraints to housing while continuing to protect and support agricultural and environmental resources.
+This policy adoption, which went into effect October 17, 2019, introduces zoning text amendments to prevent potential impacts associated with Accessory Dwelling Units, and achieves General Plan objectives by eliminating unnecessary regulatory constraints to housing while continuing to protect and support agricultural and environmental resources.

 Public Hearings